Monroe County, WI

 **ITEMS TAKEN ALL YEAR ROUND**

-Electronics: computers, monitors, CPU, printers, copiers, VCR/DVD players, keyboards, flash drives, cellphones
+Electronics: TV's, computers, monitors, CPU, printers, copiers, VCR/DVD players, keyboards, flash drives, cellphones: $10/ea.

 Mattresses & Box springs: $20/ea.